jeffreysorgen/golf-club-sensors/new-readme.md

-# Golf Swing Helper
+# Golf Swing Sensors
-This repository consists of code and any related descriptive narrative about the implementation of my Golf Swing Helper project.
+This repository consists of code and any related descriptive narrative about the implementation of my Golf Swing Sensors project.
 I'm developing this on Arduino Nano 33 BLE Sense, employing TinyML (tfmicro) for inference when needed, and BLE (Bluetooth low energy) for communication between the Nano and a smartphone.

 ## Background
 As an amateur golfer, it's important to get real-time feedback on the condition of my golf swing.
 I need a way to instantly know whether I am swinging my club correctly prior to hitting the ball, or if I've got it right.
 For me, the psychology of approaching the ball goes in two directions.
 One, I am confident and relaxed, or two, my mind is racing and I need to quiet it down.